1 February 2023 | Dr. Raj Joshi (MBChB, MRCGP, Dip Mtn Med, Dip FIPT, FRGS)

 1. Widespread Clinical Use: Serum hormone testing is a widely accepted and established method employed in Australian medical practices, making it readily accessible and familiar to healthcare professionals.

 2. Comprehensive Hormone Assessment: Blood samples offer a comprehensive analysis of multiple hormones, including the regulatory hormones follicle-stimulating hormone (FSH) and luteinising hormone (LH).
 Rising FSH levels are often one of the first indicators of approaching menopause or diminishing ovarian reserve, and thus together with oestradiol and progesterone, provide a comprehensive picture of hormonal changes associated with menopause.
-LH and FSH levels cannot be tested via saliva samples.
+LH and FSH levels cannot be tested via saliva or DUTCH.

 3. Established Reference Ranges: Serum hormone testing has established reference ranges, making it easier to interpret results and identify deviations from normal levels.